zacharyh211/GraphDebugger/README.md

 The color can be set to any value in the Color enum contained within the Graph module and will be reflected within the debugger.

-The weight and flow will be displayed alongside the edges in the form "{weight} / {flow}" when this options are toggled On.
+The weight and flow will be displayed alongside the edges in the form "{flow} / {weight}" when this options are toggled On.

 ### The Debugger